Handan Sultan: Ahmed's accession

-As de facto co-regent
+Political influence and Regency

 Unlike other Valide Sultans, Handan Sultan gathered her family members in the Imperial palace and the capital.
 She took her sisters into the harem and her brother, Geysudar Mustafa, entered the dervish lodge of Mahmud Hüdayi.

 Handan Sultan acted as a de facto regent for her son from 1603 till her death in 1605, along with Mustafa Efendi, the royal tutor: she was the first Valide to act as such (even if unofficially), although it has always been mistakenly reported that the first Valide to act as a ruler was Kösem Sultan.
 The administrative level formed by Handan Sultan carried out an effective policy in the first years of her son's reign.
 She was the most influential person in the first two years of Ahmed I's reign and she always attended meetings of government and personally met with her trustees to discuss and decide on the state, and as Venetian bailo Bon reported in late 1604, her influence over the Sultan, the power and the protection she had over him increased as she made decisions on his behalf.

 As the Valide Sultan, Handan protected the life of Şehzade Mustafa (second son of her ancient rival Halime), who was mentally ill, and the decision whether or not to kill him because of the law of fratricide was continually postponed by Handan: in November 1604, Şehzade Osman, first son of Ahmed I, was born, definitively dropping out his possible killing.
 In any case, Handan convinced her son to spare Mustafa's life.
 According to Godfrey Goodwin - who based himself on a report by Venetian representative in Instabul Ottavio Bon - the Valide Sultan brought down the law of fratricide during her son's reign.
 As a sign of Handan's presence for Mustafa is the fact that he was seen with her in 1604 at least one time, spending time together, and because she never plotted to have him killed: she cared about him, besides being not her son.